Singularity and differentiability at the origin of static and spherically symmetric black holes: Applications and conclusions

+While in general relativity the relevant curvature invariants are the ones that contain two derivatives of the metric, whose finiteness (for a static and spherically symmetric geometry) is guaranteed by a spacetime that is $C^2$-extendible to $r=0$, in the perturbative approach to quantum gravity one might be interested in the finiteness of higher-derivative curvature invariants as well.
+In this framework, a spacetime that is only $C^2$-extendible is not sufficient to guarantee the finiteness of such invariants at the origin, as recently discussed in~\cite{Koshelev:2024wfk} in the context of Schwarzschild regularizations.
+In this regard, the theorems presented in this work can find applicability also in the context of higher-derivative theories of gravity, where these higher order curvature invariants are included in the action~\cite{Asorey:1996hz,Modesto:2011kw}.

-Moreover, the theorems presented in this work can find applicability also in the context of higher-derivative theories of gravity~\cite{Asorey:1996hz,Modesto:2011kw}.
-In particular, Thm.~\ref{thm:Cn} provides an explicit correspondence between the order of the first odd non-vanishing coefficients in the expansions of the metric functions at $r=0$ and the maximum admissible derivative order of the metric in the gravitational action before producing a diverging curvature invariant.
-In light of the finite action principle~\cite{Barrow:1988act}, which states that the only admissible metric solutions at the quantum level are those that make the action functional in the gravitational path integral finite, fixing the maximum derivative order in the action might require fixing a certain ``evenness'' on the admissible metrics up to a specific order in their Taylor expansions at $r=0$.
+In particular, Thm.~\ref{thm:Cn} provides an explicit correspondence between the order of the first odd non-vanishing coefficients in the expansions of the metric functions at $r=0$ and the maximum admissible derivative order of the metric in the action before a diverging curvature invariant is produced.
+In light of the finite action principle~\cite{Barrow:1988act}~---~which states that the only admissible metrics at the quantum level are those that make the action functional in the gravitational path integral finite~---~fixing the maximum derivative order in the action might require imposing a certain d-evenness on the admissible metrics up to a specific order in their Taylor expansions at $r=0$, thereby ensuring the absence of any divergent contribution.\footnote{It is worth noting that, due to the presence of the factor $\sqrt{|g|}$, the action integral may remain finite even if there are divergent curvature invariants~\cite{Giacchini:2021pmr,Borissova:2023kzq}.
+In fact, for a static and spherically symmetric metric satisfying the assumptions of Eq.~\eqref{eq:ansatz_metric_functions}, the $r$-dependent part of $\sqrt{|g|}$~at $r=0$ goes like $r^{(m+n)/2+2}$.
+This implies that a curvature invariant with a sufficiently mild divergence at the origin can still produce a finite contribution to the action once integrated.
+For example, for $m=n=0$, curvature invariants diverging as $r^{-1}$ or $r^{-2}$ can be integrated in a neighborhood of $r=0$ without making the action to diverge.}

 In the specific case of higher-derivative theories of gravity whose actions include curvature invariants of arbitrarily high order~\cite{Modesto:2011kw}, Thms.~\ref{thm:smooth} and~\ref{thm:analytic} may instead prove more useful.
 In this setting, the only metrics that can regularize curvature invariants containing derivatives of the metric of arbitrarily high order are the ones that are d-even.